longtongster/docker-compose-example/README.md

 You can configure to run the redis container to listen op port 6379.
 When using docker compose the services can communicate via the name of their services.

+## general remarks:
+- use the python logging module to show messages when docker container logs <container id> is used

 ## method 1 - using only a redis container

 Run only with a redis container.
 In `app.py` comment out the `host='redis'`  argument of the `redis.Redis()` call.